foggykitchen/terraform-az-fk-private-endpoint/examples/01_private_blob_with_private_endpoint/README.md

 ## 🎯 Why this example exists

-After understanding:
-- public endpoints with restricted access (Example 04),
-- network rules as a first security boundary,

-the next logical step is to **introduce private connectivity** and remove the public storage surface from the data path.
+The next logical step for secure storage is to **introduce private connectivity** and remove the public storage surface from the data path.

 Private Endpoints provide: